AgentMC/Sao20/Translate/En/Part9.md

 Ronye silently nodded to Tiese's whispering.

 *By shade and movement, these light spots are nothing but familiar light elements.
-However, what the light element-based techniques are limited to, is that even if a high-level practitioner uses both fingers, there can be only ten elements generated at the same time.
+However, what the light element-based techniques are limited to, is that even if a high-level practitioner uses fingers of both hands, there can be only ten elements generated at the same time.
 The number of light elements filling a wide surrounding space without gaps, at minimum is a few thousands...... and possibly more than a million.
 I can infer how to generate it.
 Kirito's Sword of the Night Sky is equipped with an ability to absorb sacred power from the surrounding space itself — to be precise, it has "memory liberation technique" which is its superior power.
 With that power it sucked in the light of Solus and changed all the enormous amount of sacred power into light elements.*